 Our results did however show that the ego MC may negatively affect potential contributors to performance on a task like basketball free-throw that relies on skill and composure under pressure.
 Specifically, Experiment 3 replicated the well-established finding that self-confidence predicts performance in skilled tasks (Craft et al., 2003; Lochbaum et al., 2022), irrespective of the MC.
 Notably, the ego MC reduced players' levels of self-confidence, although the effects on self-confidence were not strong enough to produce worse performance on average in the ego MC condition than the task MC condition.
-Thus, ego MC undermines confidence but does not compromise performance, suggesting that ego MC is not this study may be offsetting the compromising effects on performance of reduced self-
+Thus, ego MC undermines confidence but does not compromise performance, suggesting that ego MC is not ideal for this task.
+This result suggests that other mediating factors that were not measured in this study may be offsetting the compromising effects on performance of reduced self-confidence.